wcfjeffrey/jeffreywoo-health-ai-model/README.md

 ## 🚀 Why Choose JeffreyWooHealth
 Whether you want to slim down, build strength, or simply live better every day, **JeffreyWooHealth** is your AI-powered guide to lasting wellness.
 It’s based on experts' advice, works everywhere, and keeps your data secure.

+## 📦 Getting Started
+1. Upload or take a photo of your meal
+2. Run **JeffreyWooFinance** to generate AI-powered nutrition insights
+3. Track progress toward your health goals

 Disclaimer: This app provides AI-driven insights for informational purposes only.
 It does not offer medical advice, diagnosis, or treatment.
 Please consult a qualified healthcare provider before making health-related decisions.

 ## ⚙️ Run Locally